 Meet Running in Slippers.

-If she is a hot mess and still looks that put together, then I am really f*cked up.
+If she is a hot mess and still looks that put together, then what the hell am I?

 If people see the real me, they will reject me.

-Running in Slippers is a story about how Angie plummeted into despair after a failed relationship and the death of her father, taking the reader through the cringe-worthy adventure of misguided attempts to fill the voids.
-It’s not all dark, because there is humor sprinkled in as well.
+After a devastating breakup and the loss of her father, Angie Hawkins spirals into grief and self-destruction.
+What follows is a cringeworthy, yet laugh-out-loud series of misguided attempts to fill the emptiness, each one a lesson wrapped in dysfunction, heartache, and unexpected humor.
 With the voice of her inner critic constantly barraging her throughout the book, Angie slowly learns to heal and navigate life through a series of mistakes and lessons.

 I f*cked up.
 This is why I don’t deserve to be loved.